Maksym Stepanov: Minister of health

 On 30 March 2020 Stepanov was appointed Minister of Healthcare in the Shmyhal Government.

 In the October 2020 Ukrainian local elections Stepanov was placed first on the Odesa Oblast Council election list of the party Servant of the People.

 On 14 May 2021 Prime Minister Denys Shmyhal sent a request to dismiss Stepanov as Minister to the Ukrainian parliament.
 According to the head of the Servant of the People parliamentary faction Davyd Arakhamia the reason for the resignation of Stepanov was the unsatisfactory rate of vaccination in the COVID-19 pandemic in Ukraine.
 On 18 May 2021 parliament dismissed him as Minister.

+Arrest

+On 13 September 2023, the High Anti-Corruption Court of Ukraine issued an arrest warrant in absentia against Stepanov.
+He was accused of the embezzlement and laundering of 450 million hryvnias ($12.2 million) while head of the state owned "Ukraine Printing Plant".